domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 ---
-title: "React context title..."
+title: "An Introduction to React's Context API"
-date: "2020-02-09"
+date: "2020-02-15"
 tags: ["React"]
 featuredImage: ../../featuredImages/reactIcon.png
 ---

-In this post we're going to take a look at React's context API and how it can be used to build an application.
+In this post, we're going to take a look at React's context API and how it can be used to build an application.

 The demo and source code can be found at: